sporksmith/jimnewsome-net/source/projects/index.md

 ### Creator

-Creator was created for the 2012
+Creator was made in 48 hours for the 2012
 [Global Game Jam](http://globalgamejam.org/), tying for second place.
 I was involved in the game design and implementation.
-This included creating a custom audio manager to handle synchronized and positioned musical loops.
+This included creating a custom audio manager to handle synchronized and spatially positioned musical loops.

 > Part music mix box, part Nibbler, and part 'just a fun tech
 > toy'.
 Devour your own tail to create new planets.
 Planets grow and